mwerezak/ClearCore-rust/README.md

 # ClearCore-Rust
 This project is aimed at enabling the use of the Rust programming language to create embedded firmware for the ClearCore I/O and Motion controller produced by Teknic Inc.

 This project is built on top of the [project template](https://github.com/Teknic-Inc/ClearCore-library) provided by Teknic, instead of trying to reinvent the wheel.

 The basic idea is that your Rust code is compiled into a static library that is linked into the firmware image built in Microchip Studio.
+This static library provides the "main" function instead of main.cpp.

 Instead the main effort will be put towards creating a safe wrapper around the ClearCore library to ensure ClearCore development using Rust is safe and ergonomic.
 Additionally, access to peripherals or ATSAME53N functionality not exposed by the ClearCore library can be obtained using the `atsame53n` peripheral access crate.